TeamRizu/outfox-wikijs/dev/screens/ScreenSelectProfile.md

 title: ScreenSelectProfile
 description: Screen dedicated for selecting profiles
 published: true
-date: 2025-05-13T06:24:07.936Z
+date: 2025-05-13T06:25:03.390Z
 tags:
 editor: markdown
 dateCreated: 2025-05-13T06:24:07.936Z
 ---

-ScreenSelectProfiles manages selection of profiles for gameplay.
+ScreenSelectProfile manages selection of profiles for gameplay.
 Most of the interactions done in this screen are done via Lua, interfaced with some dedicated functions provided by the engine.

 # Functions